-In one of the other documents we have sketched a picture of the structure of the HVPE Area, around levels 5 and 6.
-These are full programmes, with a bandwidth based on the use of VP Credits.
+In one of the other documents (number 6) we sketch a picture of the structure of the HVPE Area, around levels 5 and 6.
+These are full programmes, with a bandwidth based on the use of 'VP Credits'.
 It is also indicated that a specific subdivision can be considered.